dkuku/portfolio-gatsby/src/pages/phoenix and svelte/index.md

 In this blogpost I want to show how to make phoenix use svelte in templates.
 So lets start:

-Edit your `asset/package.json` file and add these 3 lines to devDependencies - also remove uglifyjs - we will replace it with tersera which is a maintained fork of uglify
+Edit your `asset/package.json` file and add these 3 lines to devDependencies - also remove uglifyjs - we will replace it with terser which is a maintained fork of uglify
 ```
 +    "svelte": "^3.12.1",
 +    "svelte-loader": "^2.13.6",